 Shooting With Kimberly Jeffries

 Kimberly Jeffries, a female ocean photographer based out of Oahu, Hawaii, is known for capturing some of the most haunting and exciting photos of Ms. Blue.
-She spotted the 20-foot shark back in 2019 and capture some of the most famous photographs of her off the Hawaii coast.
+She spotted the 20-foot shark back in 2019 and took some of the most famous photographs of her off the Hawaiian coast.

 Deep Blue - An Ocean Celebrity

 This massive great white shark is said to be around 50 years old.
-Many researchers say that she will continue to grow in size over time, though at a much slower pace than before.
+Researchers say that she will continue to grow in size over time, though at a much slower pace than before.

 Though reports claim she has been tagged, Padilla denies these claims.
-As of now, scientists are not able to track her movements.
-However, she is often spotted in her usual spots, such as Hawaii and Guadalupe Island, during certain parts of each year.
+While multiple shark trackers exist, as of now, scientists are not tracking Deep Blue's movements.
+However, she is often spotted in her usual territory, such as Hawaii and Guadalupe Island, during certain parts of each year.

 Though she might be the biggest great white ever filmed, she is not the largest shark specimen in history.
 That award goes to the Megalodon, a prehistoric predator over 60 feet long that toured the world's ocean millions of years ago.

-The Megalodon was part of the Otodontidae species, a species that diverged from the great white family.
+The Megalodon was part of the Otodontidae species, a species that diverged into the great whites that we know today.
 The Megalodon was the world's most powerful ocean predator during its lifetime.